ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Initial Exec can be used for static TLS.
 The location of the module's TLS block and the offset of the TLS variable within that block are run-time constants.
-The dynamic-loader computes the offset from the thread-pointer and places it in a GOT entry.
+The dynamic-loader computes the offset from the thread pointer and places it in a GOT entry.
 The GOT entry is relocated by dynamic relocation ``R_AARCH64_TLS_TPREL64``.

 A shared-library that contains Initial Exec TLS must have the ``DF_STATIC_TLS`` dynamic tag set.
 An attempt to load a shared library with ``DF_STATIC_TLS`` via ``dlopen`` will be rejected.

-Small Code model
+Small Code model;

 The static linker is permitted to relax the instructions below to Local Exec individually using the relocation directive.
 The